 The installation of applications in Deepin through the terminal is very easy.
 However, we do not always know the dependencies that will be added to the system when installing said application.
 Sometimes this is important because some unwanted components could be installed if we do not know what exactly will be installed.
 Other times it is simply the curiosity to know if the system is ready or not to install the package we have in mind.

-It is very likely that if you are not a newbie you already know these things, but just in case, we tell you that when you install a software package in any type of GNU Linux distribution, sometimes this package needs other packages to work the way for which it was designed.
+It is very likely that if you are not a novice you already know these things, but just in case, we tell you that when you install package software in any kind of GNU Linux distribution, sometimes this package needs other packages to work in the way it was designed.
 These additional packages are called dependencies, and if they are not already installed on the system, then they are usually installed automatically together with the package you intend to install.
-Some packages depend on others in Linux, it is something normal in the way that a GNU Linux system works, Although for years some people tend to name this fact as «Dependency-Hell»(Hell of Dependencies).
+Some packages depend on others in Linux, it is normal in the way that a GNU Linux system works, Although for years some people tend to name this fact as «Dependency-Hell»(Hell of Dependencies).
 Now, how do you know the specific dependencies of a package?

 FINDING THE DEPENDENCES WITH APT SHOW

 You can use the command apt show to display the specific details regarding dependencies and other information of a package.
 Some of this information is the dependencies and you can see it in the line that begins with «depends».
 You would run it as follows in a terminal:

 As an example you can see below what it shows regarding the application deepin-mail in the shot below: